mnazirov/WorldNews/README.md

 ## Description
-News from around the world, updated every second.
+News from around the world.
 - API connected [currentsapi.services/en](http://currentsapi.services/en)
 - The MVC architecture was used
 - Configured image caching